hubmapconsortium/ccf-releases/v2.0/markdown/2d-ftu/2d-ftu-kidney-descending-thin-loop-of-henle.md

-# 2D Descending Thin Limb of Loop of Henle FTU for Kidney, v1.0
+# 2D Descending Thin Limb of Loop of Henle FTU for Kidney, v1.1

 ### Description
 This functional tissue unit (FTU) illustration includes cell types related to the descending thin limb of loop of Henle FTU in the Anatomical Structures, Cell Types and Biomarkers table  in the ASCT+B Table [Kidney v1.2](https://cdn.humanatlas.io/hra-releases/v1.2/asct-b/ASCT-B_VH_Kidney.csv).
 This illustration was inspired by the [Kidney Tissue Atlas Explorer](https://atlas.kpmp.org/explorer/)created by the Kidney Precision Medicine Project (KPMP).
 Multiple histology atlases, especially “Human Microscopic Anatomy” (R.V.
 Krstić, 1994) and “Histology: A Text and Atlas” (Michael H. Ross, et al., 2003) were referenced.
 Cell type diameters were primarily defined by [(Hu, McDonough, and Layton 2021)](https://doi.org/10.1016/j.isci.2021.102667).

+Minor revisions were made in v1.1 2D FTU illustrations to fix overlapping labels or labels in different layers of the ai file and to correct missing colors in some sections of the illustrations to use the svg file in the interactive FTU Explorer.

 Primary references: